claude

 Proceed.

 This structured approach is the core of effective AI prompts for developers—clarity, specificity, and verifiability.
+For the related problem of Claude confidently generating wrong code rather than looping on flawed code, see our guide on the Claude Code hallucination problem.

 Case Study: Escaping a Real-World Loop